 Restorative dentistry usually implies restoration of damaged teeth.
 It could be a filling, an inlay or a crown.
 Fillings could be esthetic ( tooth coloured) or amalgam.
 Even though not esthetic, amalgam restorations in some cases provide a better alternative as they are more resistant to wear.
-Read more on cosmetic dentistry in the separate chapter below.

 White or tooth coloured fillings are highly esthetic.
 When the shade match is good, they are practically invisible.
 The placement technique is more complicated then that of amalgam (metal) fillings and involves etching, bonding and use of curing light.
 As composite (white) restorations are sensitive to moisture, an excellent moisture control is critical during their placement.